openmeteo/enhydris/doc/dev/database.rst

    different time step or in a different checking status.
-For example, if you have a temperature sensor that measures temperature every 10 minutes, then you will have a "temperature" time series group, which will contain the raw time series, and it may also contain the checked time series, the regularized time series, the hourly time series, etc. (If you have two temperature sensors, you'll have two time series groups.)
+For example, if you have a temperature sensor that measures temperature every 10 minutes, then you will have a "temperature" time series group, which will contain the initial (raw) time series, and it may also contain the checked time series, the regularized time series, the hourly time series, etc. (If you have two temperature sensors, you'll have two time series groups.)

    We avoid showing the term "time series group" to the user (instead, we are being vague, like "Data", or we might sometimes use